SeaQL/seaql.github.io/SeaORM/docs/07-write-test/01-testing.md

 ### 3. Behavioural Errors

-1. join or filtering on wrong conditions
+1. joining or filtering on wrong conditions
 1. incomplete or incorrect query results
 1. insert, update or delete operations with unawared side effects
 1. any other behaviour not as intended